foundry-rs/foundry/chisel/README.md

 - [ ] REPL functionality
   - [x] Create temporary REPL contract (in memory, or temp file?).
-    - [ ] Implement `forge-std/Test.sol` so that cheatcodes etc. can be used.
+    - [x] Implement `forge-std/Test.sol` so that cheatcodes, etc. can be used.
   - [x] Utilize foundry's `evm` module for REPL env.
     - [x] Implement network forking.
   - [ ] Import all project files / interfaces into REPL contract automatically.